Kodak Black: 2016–2017: Breakout, Painting Pictures, and Project Baby 2

-In May 2016, he was featured on French Montana's single "Lockjaw", from French Montana's 21st mixtape MC4, which reached a peak position of 23 on Billboard's Hot R&B/Hip-Hop Songs chart.
+In May 2016, he guest appeared on French Montana's single "Lockjaw", which peaked at 23 on Billboard's Hot R&B/Hip-Hop Songs chart and was included on Montana's commercial mixtape MC4.
 In August 2016, Kodak Black's single "Skrt" reached number 10 on Billboard's "Bubbling Under R&B/Hip-Hop Singles" chart.
 In June 2016, he released his fourth mixtape, Lil B.I.G.
 Pac, which became his first mixtape to chart on Billboard, reaching number 49 on the "Top R&B/Hip-Hop Albums" chart and number 18 on the Heatseakers Albums chart.

 In June 2016, Kodak Black was named one of XXL magazine's "2016 Freshman Class".

 In August 2016, Kodak Black was criticized when a studio session video was released showing him ridiculing dark-skinned black women with lyrics that implied those women were less attractive than light-skinned black women, which is considered a type of misogynoir—anti-Black hatred towards women.

 In 2016, Kodak Black released the song "Can I" while incarcerated.

 On February 17, 2017, Kodak Black released the single "Tunnel Vision".
 The song debuted at number 27 and peaked at number 6, becoming Kodak Black's first top 10 hit on the US Billboard Hot 100 and number 17 on the Canadian Hot 100.

 On March 31, 2017, Kodak Black released his debut studio album Painting Pictures.
 The album reached 3 on the Billboard 200 and sold 71,000 equivalent units first week, a record for Kodak Black.
 While discussing rappers and fellow 2016 XXL Freshmen, Lil Uzi Vert and Lil Yachty, Kodak Black created controversy when he insulted them whilst conducting a livestream on Instagram.
 Lil Uzi Vert replied stating that he was not bothered by the insult and that he still "fucked with" Kodak Black.
 He released the follow-up to Project Baby, Project Baby 2, on August 18, 2017.
 In November 2017, Kodak Black released a deluxe version of Project Baby 2 titled Project Baby 2: All Grown Up.
 The single from the deluxe version, "Codeine Dreaming", peaked at number 52 on the Billboard Hot 100.